 Photo Credit: Sprinkle Bakes

-These little cookies bring one word to mind: precious!
-No holiday festivity is complete without shortbread, so whip up a batch of these adorable flower shaped shortbread cookies.
-Hibiscus tea-infused butter gives these cookies their gorgeous hue and unique floral flavor!
+Shortbread's a luxury we all enjoy during special occasions, be it Christmas, weddings, or the New Year.
+These little hibiscus cookies bring one word to mind: precious!
+No holiday festivity (or random Tuesday) is complete without shortbread cookies, so whip up a batch of these adorable flower shaped shortbread cookies to make the day feel special!
+Hibiscus tea-infused butter gives these cookies their gorgeous hue and unique floral flavor, and the poppy seeds just make it better!

 Makes 24 cookies